 The Toyota Motor Corporation is by far and away the largest automobile manufacturer in both production and market capitalization.
 With the ever-growing trend towards electrification, how is Toyota handling this shifting paradigm in the automotive world?
-Is it going full-speed towards electric cars like the Volkswagen Group who it nipping at the heals of the Japanese company, trying to overtake it as the largest automaker in the world?
-Or is Toyota content with not entering into the fray too early?
+Is it going full-speed towards electric cars like the Volkswagen Group, or is Toyota content with not entering into the fray too early?

 Before we look at the future prospects of Toyota, lets take a look at their past and current efforts towards electrification.

-First we’ll look at a car that needs no introduction, the Toyota Prius Hyrbid.
+First, we’ll look at a car that needs no introduction, the Toyota Prius Hybrid.
 The first mass-produced gasoline-battery hybrid in the world, the Toyota Prius is the hybrid.
-People who do not know anything about cars or hybrids in general, will know what a Toyota Prius is.
+People who do not know anything about cars or hybrids in general will know what a Toyota Prius is.
 I mean, what other car is South Park famous (other than Tesla)?
-So despite the Prius’s questionable looks and stereotypes surrounding its drivers, the Prius continues to be the world’s best selling hybrid and undoubtedly contributed to starting a wave of hybrid cars that would follow after its initial 1997 release.
+Despite the Prius’s questionable looks and stereotypes surrounding its drivers, the Prius continues to be the world’s best selling hybrid and undoubtedly contributed to starting a wave of hybrid cars that would follow after its initial 1997 release.

-Currently the Toyota Prius is in its 4th generation and achieves a combined EPA rating of 56 mpg if you opt for the Prius Eco trim.
+Currently, the Toyota Prius is in its fourth generation and achieves a combined EPA rating of 56 mpg if you opt for the Prius Eco trim.
 The rating passes a long-standing record of the even more quirky looking 2000 Honda Insight, which had a rating of 53 mpg.
-Currently there are only three plug-in hybrids that give a higher mpg rating when operating in hybrid-mode, these include the BMW i3, Chevrolet Volt (which is going out of production), and the first generation Toyota Prius Plug-in Hyrbid.
+There are currently only three plug-in hybrids that give a higher mpg rating when operating in hybrid-mode: the BMW i3, the Chevrolet Volt (which is going out of production), and the first generation Toyota Prius Plug-in Hybrid.

-Speaking of the Prius Plug-in (also known as the Prius Prime) the Prius has received some different body variation over the past years in order to expand its appeal.
+Speaking of the Prius Plug-in, also known as the Prius Prime, the Prius has received some different body variation over the past years in order to expand its appeal.
 The first of which was the Prius v, which stood for “versatility”.
 The Toyota Prius v is a compact minivan that allows you to haul more things while staying fuel-efficient, hence the “versatility”.
 To cover the opposite side of the size spectrum, Toyota unveiled a Prius c, which stood for “city”.
-In contrast to the Prius v, the Toyota Prius c was smaller in size compared to the base Prius, more in-line with the size of the Toyota Yaris.
+In contrast to the Prius v, the Toyota Prius c was smaller in size compared to the base Prius, making it more in line with the size of the Toyota Yaris.
 Once again, both of these variants sold extremely well and showed how strong the Prius brand name was for Toyota.

 Other Hybrid Toyotas

-Obviously the Prius is not the only hybrid that Toyota offers.
+The Prius is not the only hybrid that Toyota offers.
 As of the time of this writing, Toyota has six hybrid cars in the United States: Camry Hybrid, Avalon Hybrid, RAV4 Hybrid, Highlander Hybrid, Prius, and Prius c.
-Currently there are ten model-lines that Toyota does not have a hybrid for, these include: Yaris, Corolla, 86/FRS, Sienna, Tacoma, Tundra, C-HR, 4Runner, Sequoia, and Land Cruiser.
+Currently, there are ten model-lines that Toyota does not have a hybrid for: Yaris, Corolla, 86/FRS, Sienna, Tacoma, Tundra, C-HR, 4Runner, Sequoia, and Land Cruiser.

-Clearly we can see that Toyota puts a lot of effort in traditional hybrid cars, and it has payed off big time for them.
-But how often have they tried to go beyond the traditional hybrid system?
+We can see that Toyota puts a lot of effort in traditional hybrid cars, and it has payed off big time for them, but how often have they tried to go beyond the traditional hybrid system?

 Toyota’s Plug-in Hybrids

 Toyota is currently on the second generation of Prius Prime that includes a bigger 8.8 kWh battery and EPA-rated 25 mile all-electric range.
-This time around Toyota made sure to have the car available in all states within the US.
-While the Prius Prime did not sell anywhere in the quantities that the regular Toyota Prius and its variants do, it did meet the sales expectations set by Toyota themselves.
+This time around, Toyota made sure to have the car available in all states within the U.S. While the Prius Prime did not sell anywhere near the quantities that the regular Toyota Prius and its variants do, it did meet the sales expectations set by Toyota themselves.

 Toyota Fully Electric Cars

-In terms of full battery electric vehicles, you wouldn’t think that Toyota’s first attempt would be with the RAV4.
-But then again, the Chevrolet S10 EV and Ford Ranger EV existed around the same time, so I guess it was an experimental trend to use larger vehicles at the time for battery testing.
+In terms of full battery electric vehicles, you wouldn’t think that Toyota’s first attempt would be with the RAV4, but the Chevrolet S10 EV and Ford Ranger EV existed around the same time, so I guess it was an experimental trend to use larger vehicles for battery testing.

 Moving on from the RAV4 EV, we have a car that might even be more rare than the first generation RAV4 EV.
-In 2012 Toyota launched the Scion iQ EV, with a total of 600 global units, with 400 staying Japan, 100 going to the US, and 100 going to Europe.
-Once again there was a specific restriction put on this car, as it was not to be bought by the public, but instead being used for car sharing projects.
-But honestly, I don’t know what consumer what want the car, the iQ EV had a EPA-rated range of 38 miles.
+In 2012, Toyota launched the Scion iQ EV with a total of 600 global units, with 400 staying Japan, 100 going to the U.S., and 100 going to Europe.
+Once again, there was a specific restriction put on this car, as it was not to be bought by the public, but was instead used for car sharing projects.
+But honestly, I don’t know what consumer would want the car as the iQ EV had a EPA-rated range of only 38 miles.
 So as quickly as it started production, the iQ EV stopped production for the United States, and no one really talks of its existence.

-And lastly on Toyota’s sparse EV-centered page, is the i-ROAD.
+And lastly, on Toyota’s sparse EV-centered page, is the i-ROAD.
 The Toyota i-ROAD is, well, it’s a vehicle.
 The i-ROAD encompasses this weird space that is in-between a motorcycle and a car.
-It’s a small little “car” that is meant to be exclusively be used within the city since it has a top speed of 37 mph and a range of 31 miles.
-Once again, this is a vehicle that is made in super-low quantities, being tested in a limited amount of cities, and destined for a car sharing project.
+It’s a small little “car” that is meant to be exclusively used within the city since it has a top speed of 37 mph and a range of 31 miles.
+Once again, this was a vehicle that was made in super-low quantities, tested in a limited amount of cities, and destined for a car sharing project.

 Toyota’s Fuel Cell Electric

-And then we have hydrogen fuel-cell cars.
+Then we have hydrogen fuel-cell cars.
 In the sector that does not seem to have much production being put forward, Toyota is confident in its ability to become a leader with the Toyota Mirai.
 Since 1997, Toyota had produced several concepts that used fuel-cell technology as their driving force.
-Finally on October 21, 2015 (the day Marty McFly time-traveled to in Back to the Future Part II) had started delivery of the Mirai in California.
+Finally, on October 21, 2015 (the day Marty McFly time-traveled to in Back to the Future Part II), Toyota started delivery of the Mirai in California.
 As of the beginning of 2018, Toyota has sold over 3,000 Toyota Mirais in California.
 It has an EPA-rated combined 67 mpg-e, placing it just behind the Honda Clarity with a combined 68 mpg-e.